 For more articles and resources on the use of technology by general practices, these websites provide good information:

-- The Royal Australian College of General Practitioners (RACGP) Digital Business Kits
+- The Royal Australian College of General Practitioners (RACGP) - Click on Running a Practice tab then click Technology

 - Practice Coaching e-learning website